int128/gradle-plugin-starter/README.md

 Getting Started
 ---------------

-Update plugin ID, group name and description in `gradle.properties`.
+Update plugin ID, group name and description in `build.gradle`.
 See also [how to submit your plugin](http://plugins.gradle.org/submit).

 Then, run the generate task.
 See [plugin-generator.gradle](gradle/plugin-generator.gradle) for details.